1. What is environmental drilling?

 "Step-out" borings may be constructed with verbal or written concurrence from the overseeing agency and this program.
 A new permit application must be submitted within 7 days of the work, and the additional boring fee will be charged.
 "Step-out" monitoring wells will require a new permit with the full permit fee paid.
-Note that LOP site permits are fee-exempt when the work is directed by LOP staff.

 No. A separate application and fee are required for each drilling category.

 15. What does Environmental Health require for well drillers to drill in Sonoma County?

 A copy of a current workers compensation certificate endorsed to Sonoma County, and a copy of a current C-57 license must be on file with Environmental Health or be submitted with the permit application.

 16. How long is a permit valid?

 The permit is valid for one year from the date of issuance.
 However, prior to the permit's expiration, an extension can be requested.

 17. Do I need a new permit if I change drillers?

 Yes.
 A new application and permit alteration fee is required.

 18. How is an Environmental Assessment different from other permits?